Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Acknowledgments

 \section{Acknowledgments}

-The author thanks Prof.$\,$Arnoldo Frigessi for pointing to useful multiple testing literature and helpful discussions and encouragement in addition to Dr.$\,$Ingrid Skaaret and the Department of Child Neurology at Oslo University Hospital for use of the data.
+The author thanks Dr.$\,$Ingrid Skaaret and the Department of Child Neurology at Oslo University Hospital for use of the data and Prof.$\,$Arnoldo Frigessi for pointing to helpful multiple testing literature.
+The research was partially supported by the National Institutes of Health grant 1P01CA261669.